What is the Minimum Pitch for a Roof Tile?

-What does minimum roof pitch mean?Minimum roof pitch is the lowest angle at which a roof can be designed to the roof covering remains watertight.
-All tiles and slates have a minimum roof pitch, which is established to protect the roof from penetration.
+Minimum roof pitch is the lowest angle at which a roof can be designed so the roof covering remains watertight.
+All tiles have a minimum roof pitch, which is established to protect the roof from weather penetration.

-Why are low roof pitches more common?As architects and specifiers continue to push design boundaries, we're often asked about the minimum pitch for a roof tile or slate.
-We have seen an increase in requirements for low-pitch solutions, which is being driven by ongoing demand for large commercial roofscapes alongside a surge in ground floor extensions due to relaxation of planning laws.
-For example, ground floor extensions often have a limited angle to the roof due to obstructions such as second-floor windows, so low-pitch tiles are required.
+As architects and specifiers continue to push design boundaries, we're often asked about the minimum pitch for a roof tile.
+We have seen an increase in requirements for low pitch roof solutions, which is being driven by ongoing demand for large commercial roofscapes alongside a surge in ground floor extensions due to relaxation of planning laws.
+For example, ground floor extensions often have a limited angle to the roof due to obstructions such as second-floor windows, so low pitch tiles are required.